651juan/Traffix/README.md

 4. Download the vlfeat Library and run its setup.
 5. Edit the multiObjectTracking.m script to change the video file path and the mask path.
 6. Results will be outputted to console.

+# Android Application
+For the android application follow the link (https://github.com/651juan/Traffixui).